-The Sava rises in the mountains of western Slovenia, and passes through the lowlands of Croatia before forming the border between Croatia and Bosnia and Herzegovina.
-Continuing through Serbia, it reaches its confluence with the Danube in Belgrade (with an average flow of 1,564 m³/sec).
+The Sava rises in the mountains of western Slovenia and passes through the lowlands of Croatia before forming the border between Croatia and Bosnia and Herzegovina.
+As it flows through Serbia, it reaches its confluence with the Danube in Belgrade (with an average flow of 1,564 m³/sec).
 Its main sub-tributaries are the Krka, Kupa, Una, Vrbas, Bosna, Drina and Kolubara.
-The Sava basin has a size of 95,419 km², which makes it the second largest after the Tisza basin.
+The size of the Sava basin is around 95,419 km², which makes it the second largest sub-basin of the Danube after the Tisza River Basin.

 International Sava Agreement

-The joint management of the Sava River Basin by Slovenia, Croatia, Bosnia and Herzegovina, Serbia and Montenegro will be a crucial test case for the implementation of the EU Water Framework Directive for the Danube and Europe.
+The joint management of the Sava River Basin by Slovenia, Croatia, Bosnia and Herzegovina, Serbia and Montenegro continues to be a shining example for the implementation of the EU Water Framework Directive for the Danube and Europe.

 The Framework Agreement on the Sava River Basin and the Protocol on the Navigation Regime, both signed in 2002, promote regional co-operation throughout the Sava River Basin on issues related to navigation, economic development, comprehensive water management and environmental protection.

-The aims of the Sava Commission are to fully implement the Agreement and is working to facilitate opportunities for economic development and to attract foreign investors and contribute to enhancement of relations and co-operation between the Parties to the agreement.
+The aim of the Sava Commission is to fully implement the Agreement.
+Moreover, it is working to facilitate opportunities for economic development by attracting foreign investors and contributing to the enhancement of relations and co-operation between the parties of the agreement.

-For further information, please contact the Sava Commission Secretariat.
+For further information, please contact the Sava Commission Secretariat at: email@example.com.

 Sava River Basin Overview Map (1.55 MB) Sub-river Basin of the Danube River Basin District, January 2006

 The waters of Bosnia and Herzegovina are split between the Danube River Basin District and the Adriatic Sea Basin.
-Some 40.2% of the Sava river sub-basin, the second largest sub-basin of the Danube river basin, lies in Bosnia and Herzegovina, and the rest of the watershed is shared by Croatia, Serbia and Slovenia.
+Some 40.2% of the Sava river sub-basin, the second largest sub-basin of the Danube River Basin, lies in Bosnia and Herzegovina.
+The rest of the watershed is shared by Croatia, Serbia and Slovenia.

 Serbia covers an area of 88,361 km² and includes two provinces: Vojvodina and Kosovo - Metohija; 92% of the country lies within the Danube Basin (accounting for 10% of the Basin).
 Of this land, 30% is forested.
-Serbia is dependent on sources outside its national territory for its water resources.
-The country has been a full member of the ICPDR since August 2003 (originally ratifying the Danube River Protection Convention on 30 Jan 2003).
+Serbia is dependent on water resources outside of its national territory.
+The country has been a full member of the ICPDR since August 2003 (originally ratifying the Danube River Protection Convention on 30 January 2003).